qarq90/vbnet_food_app/README.md

 4. Select your desired items from the available categories.
 5. Place your order and proceed with the checkout process.

-## Contributing

-We welcome contributions from the community to improve the FoodHub app.
-If you'd like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/improvement`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature/improvement`).
-6. Create a new Pull Request.

 ## License

 This project is licensed under the [MIT License](LICENSE).